danvoulez/UBL-Office-Messenger/WIRING_GUIDE.md

 ## Summary

-The Flagship Trinity is a **production-grade, cryptographically-verified, event-sourced** system where:
+UBL 3.0 is a **production-grade, cryptographically-verified, event-sourced** system where:

 1. **UBL Kernel** is the immutable source of truth
 2. **Office** is the intelligent executor that gives LLMs dignity